camerriman/Glass_Model_and_Mold_Toolkit/README.md

 Deployment notes:

 - `requirements.txt` is prepared for Streamlit deployment.
-- The SQLite databases must be committed if hosted glass/library/worksheet data should be available.
+- `data/glass_library.sqlite` must be committed if hosted glass library data should be available.
 - The repository includes many image assets, so repository size can affect deployment and update time.
 - SVG pages depend on `vpype`.
 - Mesh/model workflows use Python geometry libraries and default to the `manifold` path where applicable.